Fredr9/flaskProject/README.md

 # flaskProject
 Oblig2

-To start the program type flask run in the terminal, or python3 app.py or just start the app.py in your compiler
+To start the server type flask run in the terminal, or python3 app.py or just start the app.py in your compiler

-If you run the bot.py program, you have to choose a name for your bot: from this list: Fredrik, Joakim ....
+If you run the bot.py program, you have to choose a name for your bot: yoy just type the name you want after bot.py e.g bot.py Fredrik then Fredrik starts from this list: Fredrik, Joakim ....

 The bot will enter a room if available